-The Matrix TF50 is one of three new residential treadmills introduced a short while ago as part of the company's big push into the home market.
+The Matrix TF50 is one of five new residential treadmills introduced a short while ago as part of the company's big push into the home market.
 Known worldwide for making some of the highest quality exercise machines, Matrix is hoping to make a big splash in the residential arena as well.

 The TF50 features advanced cushioning, a strong, durable deck and loads of unique technologies that make them stand out from the competition.